 Proposed Revisions to SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities:

 28.l.
-A reporting entity shall disclose the following information for wash sales, as defined in paragraph 12, involving transactions for securities with an NAIC designation of 3 or below, or that do not have an NAIC designation (excluding all cash equivalents, derivative instruments as well as short-term investments with credit assessments equivalent to an NAIC 1-2 designation) This disclosure shall be included in the financial statements for when the investment was initially sold.
+A reporting entity shall disclose the following information for wash sales, as defined in paragraph 12, for all affiliated investment transactions (including items originally classified as cash equivalents and short-term investments) and for non-affiliated investment transactions with an NAIC designation of 3 or below, or that do not have an NAIC designation.
+(For non-affiliated investments, all cash equivalents, derivative instruments and short-term investments with credit assessments equivalent to an NAIC 1-2 designation are excluded from this disclosure.)
+This disclosure shall be included in the financial statements for when the investment was initially sold.
 For example, if the investment was sold December 20, 2017, and reacquired on January 10, 2018, the transaction shall be captured in the wash sale disclosure included in the year-end 2017 financial statements:

 A description of the reporting entity’s objectives regarding these transactions;